zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/forecasting/explainability.md

 ### Task 2: Get Local Explanation

 To get local explanation, there is no seperate api call required.
-Refer [api call above]
+Refer [#Step 1.
+Call the explanation API as shown below]

 The JSON format contains a key `localFeatureImportance` listing all the influencing features and their feature importance scores.

-### Plotting the local feature importance
+### Step 1.
+Plotting the local feature importance

 Here is a simple function to plot the local feature importance from the above json output.